 With cabinet refacing, you actually go through the process of replacing the cabinet doors and drawer fronts, keeping the existing cabinet boxes / frames in place.
 By doing this, you can change your door design, change out the types of wood, and/or change the type of finish.
 But cabinet refacing can be expensive, far more expensive than cabinet painting.
 In fact, the cost will probably be about 50%-70% of the cost of actually replacing the cabinets (which is no cheap solution).
-In addition, with cabinet refacing, you will be more limited with color options.
+In addition, with cabinet refacing, you’ll be more limited with color options.

 Click here to learn more information about kitchen cabinet painting versus kitchen cabinet replacement or to learn more about cabinet painting as an ecofriendly solution.